AlfonsoGismera/AlfonsoGismera/README.md

 ### 🚀Java Developer | Web Developer | Tech Enthusiast ###

-I am a passionate **Java developer** with experience in building and optimizing web applications and managing databases.
+I'm a passionate **Java developer**  with experience in building and optimizing web applications and managing databases.
 I enjoy learning new technologies and providing innovative solutions.
-Here are some of my core technical skills:
+I'm always open to new challenges and collaboration opportunities.

 ---
 ## 🛠 **Technical Skills**